 When you have an offer accepted on a property your next job as a first time buyer in York is to arrange a survey to establish the condition of the property and to ensure that it is worth what you are going to pay for it.
 If something is found on the survey you are then in a position by law to approach the seller to negotiate a price for the works required.

-There are 3 main types of property survey available to you.
+There are 3 main types of property surveys available to you.

 A Mortgage Valuation will not highlight any repairs that are needed, but it may point out any obvious defects and recommend that you investigate further.
 You will be required to pay for this investigation.

-This survey will cover structural safety and highlights problems, including damp, as well as anything that doesn’t meet current building regulations.
+This survey will cover structural safety and highlight problems, including dampness, as well as anything that doesn’t meet current building regulations.
 This kind of report will give you an independent report of your property by an expert.

-This survey is advisable for older properties and those of a non-standard construction.
+This survey is advisable for older properties and those of non-standard construction.

 Depending on the property size and type – a full structural survey can take as long as a day to complete.

 A full structural survey provides a detailed report on the condition of the property and highlights issues that should be investigated further before going ahead with the purchase, providing you with peace of mind about the condition of your property.

 You can find a surveyor to carry out a Homebuyer’s report or building survey through the Royal Institution of Chartered Surveyors.